 - What are your rights?

 1. Who are we?

-In this policy references to The Bhopal Medical Appeal, or to ‘we’ or ‘us’ are to The Bhopal Medical Appeal which is a registered charity in England and Wales 1117526, and in Scotland SC043904.
+In this policy references to The Bhopal Medical Appeal, or to ‘we’ or ‘us’ are to The Bhopal Medical Appeal which is a registered charity in England and Wales 1117526.
 A non-profit making company limited by guarantee.
-Registered in England No. 5826888 at Unit 2, The Foundry, St George’s Mews, Brighton BN1 4EU.
+Registered in England No. 5826888 at Community Base, 113 Queens Road, Brighton, BN1 3XG.

 2. What personal data we collect and how we use it

 The Bhopal Medical Appeal is what’s known as the ‘controller’ of the personal data you provide to us.
 We will usually collect basic personal data about you like your name, postal address, telephone number, email address and your bank details if you are supporting us financially.

 Occasionally, we may be required to collect other information about you such as your date of birth or gender (e.g. if you are entering a challenge event).
 We will be very clear with you why we wished to collect such information, our reason for collecting such information, and we would only do so with your specific consent and permission.

 We collect your personal data in connection with specific activities, such as campaign updates, newsletter requests, donations, and with information you provide in public forums, on our sites, and in applications.

 The information is either needed to fulfil your request or to enable us to provide you with a more personalised service.
 You don't have to disclose any of this information to browse our sites.
 However, if you choose to withhold requested information, we may not be able to provide you with certain services.